-Say "Good Night" in German.
-Pronounce the first word, "Guten" (which means "good"), like this--gooten.
-The next word is "Nacht" (which means "night"); the "t" is silent, it sounds like "knock," and this is where it sounds like you have peanut butter in the back of your throat because the last "k" gives a soft, yet clearly articulated sound.
+To say "goodnight " in German is "guten nacht."
+The first word, "guten" (which means "good"), is pronounced like this--gooten.
+The next word is "nacht" (which means "night"); the "t" is silent, it sounds like "knock," and this is where it sounds like you have peanut butter in the back of your throat because the last "k" gives a soft, yet clearly articulated sound.
 “Gute Nacht” is a similar, more formal phrase.

-Use "Dobranoc,” to say “Good Night” in Polish.
+Use "Dobranoc,” to say “goodnight” in Polish.
 It sounds like "doe brah nots."
 There is a slight drag and emphasis on the "brah" and the "s" has a quick, soft hissing sound.